lubomilko/blocky/doc/src/usage.rst

 Advanced automatic filling
 ===================================================================================================

-*   **Setting a block content without setting any of its child elements** by setting the block value to a **non-empty string, non-zero numeric value or a boolean true**, i.e., ``date: "anything"``, ``date: 1``, ``date: True`` all set the content of a block amed ``date`` into the final generated output without explicitly setting any of its internal values or other subblocks (it is expected that the block is either constant, i.e., without variables, or the variables have been already set).
+*   **Setting a block content without setting its child elements** by setting the block value to a **non-empty** value which can be a *non-empty string, non-zero numeric value or a boolean true*.
+    As an example, the key-value pairs ``date: "anything"``, ``date: 1``, ``date: True`` all set the content of a block amed ``date`` into the final generated output without explicitly setting any of its internal values or other subblocks (it is expected that the block is either constant, i.e., without variables, or the variables have been already set).

 *   **Setting a block content variation** by a **dictionary with an artificial variable** ``vari_idx`` set to a numeric or boolean value with the following meaning: